 The council has agreed to make a direct payment for you to buy care and support services as identified in the child’s plan.
 The calculation of the direct payment is based on the level of care and support identified and the appropriate standard council rate.

-The recipient agrees to use the direct payment to buy services as detailed in the child’s plan.
-The recipient must have prior agreement from the Council if they wish to use the direct payment for any other purpose.
+The direct payment should be used to buy services as detailed in the child’s plan.
+There must be prior agreement from the council if the direct payment is to be used for any other purpose.

-The money paid as a direct payment remains the property of the Council until it has been usedthe identified in the child’s plan. in this way.
-The Council can recover monies that are not used or are not spent on those seservices.
+The money paid as a direct payment belongs to the council until it has been used to buy the services identified in the child’s plan.
+The council can recover money that is not used or not spent on these services.

 Should the direct payment be used, without agreement, for services and payments not detailed in the child’s plan, then this could result in:

-A review of the service user’s eligible needs by the social care practitioner.
+A review of eligible needs by a social care practitioner.

 A review of the direct payment, which may lead to the arrangements being suspended or terminated.

-The Council raising an invoice to recover any monies not used appropriately.
+The council taking steps to recover any money not used appropriately.

-The responsibility for managing the direct payment cannot be given to anyone other than the recipient, without prior agreement from the council.
+The responsibility for managing the direct payment cannot be given to any other person, without prior agreement from the council.

 Emergency plans must be put in place in case care and support services cannot be provided.
-If care arrangements breakdown, whether in an emergency or not, the Council will offer to support the service user.
-This support might include contacting an appropriate support and advice service and/or the Council arranging support from a care agency.
+If care arrangements breakdown, whether in an emergency or not, the council will offer support if required.
+This support might include the council arranging support from a care agency.

 The direct payment must be paid into a bank account that can only be used for direct payments.

-The Council will arrange for a prepaid card account to be set up for the direct payment.
-The recipient is responsible for the security of this account and must not share PIN numbers or online security details with anyone.
-The Council will not accept liability for any incorrect payments and withdrawals due to security information be shared and this may result in the direct payment being suspended.
+The council will arrange for a prepaid card account to be set up for the direct payment.
+You are responsible for the security of this account and must not share PIN numbers or online security details with anyone.
+The council will not accept liability for any incorrect payments and withdrawals due to security information being shared, this could result in the suspension of the direct payment.

 The bank account for direct payment is: